Integrations are one easy way to get data from external systems into Wavefront. Use one of the built-in integrations - and customize it as needed.

 http://mydashboard).
 You can then customize the clone to suit your needs.

-On our wavefront.com site have some blog posts with use cases and background info:
+On our wavefront.com site we have several blog posts with use cases and background info: